bbb1293/simpleAtmController/README.md

 ## usage

+Type in bash
 ```bash
 ./atmController.exe
 ```

-Or, if you want to recompile the source files (if you have a c++ compiler in your device),
+or if you want to recompile the source files (if you have a c++ compiler in your device), type
 ```bash
 g++ atmController.cpp bankApi.cpp -o atmController
 ./atmController.exe